tully-t/Xeno/Kvantum/README.md

 - Use with the Xeno color scheme
 - Use with the Xeno Aurorae window decoration theme
-- Use with the Sour icon set
+- Use with the Sours icon set
 - Use with the Xeno Konsole theme
 - Use with the Xeno-gtk GTK theme
 - Use with the Xenofox Firefox theme